Shodo: Japanese calligraphy 書道

 The fude (brush) is the most important shodo implement and there are a vast array of shodo brushes available.
 The fiber used for the brush is typically animal hair or fur, often a blend of different types, and the type of hair or fur, the thickness of the fibers, and their length, all suit a brush more to certain styles of shodo than to other styles.
 The price of a fude ranges from the relatively cheap to the astronomically expensive, depending on the exoticism of the materials used, the quality of the workmanship, and the reputation of the craftsperson.
 Personal preference is the ultimate criterion of the suitability of a fude.

 The bunchin (paperweight) is probably the least important shodo tool and is sometimes done without.
 However, it is arguably the most decorative of the shodo implements, as it comes in many different shapes and forms, ranging from an unadorned rod to bunchin inspired by vegetables, fish, animals and mythical creatures.
 A bunchin therefore makes for an attractive and artistic decoration on its own.
-Shop for bunchin paperweights here.
+Shop for bunchin paperweights here and please contact us if you are interested in other shodo calligraphy tools and implements.

-As the above image illustrates, the eight "directions" (or strokes) are, in the order in which they are written to form the character for "eternal."
+As the above image illustrates, the eight "directions" (or strokes) form the character for "eternal."

 Nearly all Japanese characters use a combination of at least some of these strokes.